tokuhirom/Web-Query/README.md

 - my $q = Web::Query->new\_from\_html($html: Str)

-    Create new instance of Web::Query from html.
+    Create new instance of Web::Query from HTML.

 - my $q = Web::Query->new\_from\_url($url: Str)

-    Create new instance of Web::Query from url.
+    Create new instance of Web::Query from URL.

     If the response is not success(It means /^20\[0-9\]$/), this method returns undefined value.